liquibase/liquibase-contribute-site/docs/code/api/configuration-configurationdefinition.md

 ## Overview

-`liquibase.configuration.ConfigurationDefinition` instances define metadata about available configuration settings, and provide type safety for code looking to read configuration values.
+`liquibase.configuration.ConfigurationDefinition` instances define metadata about available configuration settings and provide type safety for code looking to read configuration values.

 Each configuration setting is a dot-separated, "camelCase" key, such as `liquibase.shouldRun` or `liquibase.outputFileEncoding`.

 The beginning of the key acts as a "namespace" for the setting to avoid conflicts between similar settings.
-Sections within the namespace can be used to group similar settings together for better end-user usability.
+Sections within the namespace can be used to group similar settings for better end-user usability.
 Settings defined in the main liquibase code will start with `liquibase.`, but any meaningful namespace can be used.

 ## Building ConfigurationDefinitions